William Jackson Harper’s Marcus Was Pure Chaos In "Love Life" & I Loved Every Second Of It

-I just can’t stop thinking about the new season of HBO Max’s Love Life.
-More specifically, I can’t stop thinking about William Jackson Harper in the new season of HBO Max’s Love Life.
+I just can’t stop thinking about the new season of Stan's Love Life.
+More specifically, I can’t stop thinking about William Jackson Harper in the new season of Stan's Love Life.
 Equal parts relatable and chaotic, the actor’s portrayal of newly single Marcus Watkins will frustrate you to no end — but it’ll also bring you joy because Harper is just that good.

 Season 2 of Love Life, a rom-com series about the stress of modern dating, picks up somewhere in the timeline of the downward spiral of Season 1 lead Darby’s (Anna Kendrick) personal life.
 We meet our leading man Marcus (Harper) at her ill-fated wedding, where we learn that he’s seemingly happily married to a spirited white woman named Emily (Maya Kazan).
 Because the premise of this show basically guarantees breakup after breakup, Marcus’ happy marriage obviously doesn’t last long; a chance meeting with a woman named Mia (Jessica William) quickly reveals the cracks in the comfortable life he’s been leading.